shenshutao/demo_code/Demo1/readme.md

 <p>Spring boot with the web module</p>

-<p>Spring boot is "based on different requirement, summarize serveral modules with default configurations inside."
+<p>For my understanding, Spring boot is "based on different requirement, summarize serveral modules with default configurations inside."
 With those default configurations, we can build a website or start a restful resource in serverl minutes, speed up java development. <p>
 <br />
 Steps:
 <ul>